-Improvements in power plant performance and reductions in CO_2 emissions through the application of state-of-the-art technologies for condenser cleaning and air in-leakage detection are achievable.
-This paper demonstrates the correlation between improved condenser performance and a reduction in CO_2 emissions.
+Improvements in power plant performance and reductions in $CO_2$ emissions through the application of state-of-the-art technologies for condenser cleaning and air in-leakage detection are achievable.
+This paper demonstrates the correlation between improved condenser performance and a reduction in $CO_2$ emissions.
 When cleaning the condenser it is imperative to select the most effective method, yielding the best results.
-Literally, tonnes of emissions have been avoided due to the implementation of these sound practices.
-The technology is available for deployment in the APEC region.
+Literally, tons of emissions have been avoided due to the implementation of these sound practices.
+The technology is available for deployment.